SkyPierIO/skypier-vpn/docs/Skypier-node-Enabling-IP-forwarding+iptables_NAT.md

 # Skypier Node - Enable NAT and IP Forwarding

 Once Skypier VPN is enable between a client and a node, you won't be able to join the Internet unless the node provider configuration.
-We could use `ipatables` to set up NAT rules.
+We could use `iptables` to set up NAT rules.
 Here are the steps:

 ### Step-by-Step Plan